 Simple and modular implementation of the RPNI algorithm as described in the book Grammatical Inference, Learning Automata and Grammars.
 Tested against the Stamina competition training and test suite on OpenBSD 5.7, 5.8, 5.9 (requires Chicken Scheme.)
 Part of a larger (and unfortunately discontinued) project involving data stream analysis, inspired by James P. Crutchfield's and Cosma Shalizi's Computational Mechanics theoretical framework.

-The patch aims to implement a stable support for virtual dynamic shared objects on FreeBSD, by means of memory regions shared between the kernel and every user process.
+The kernel modification aims to introduce a stable support for virtual dynamic shared objects to FreeBSD, by means of memory regions shared between the kernel and any user process.

-Curuncula is a tool shipped as a loadable kernel module which aims to detect rootkits based on the Intel debugging support facilities; rootkits which set the GD access flag are also detected.
+Curuncula is a tool shipped as a loadable kernel module that detects virtualization rootkits that abuse the Intel debugging support facilities; rootkits that set the GD access flag are also detected.

-Paper firstly appeared on the italian security magazine Butchered From Inside, explaining how overbloating features in the Linux kernel can be exploited to achieve syscall redirection in an inedited way, implying new possibilities for rootkit design (namely kspace-uspace hybrid hooking).
+Paper appeared on the Italian security magazine Butchered From Inside, illustrating how overbloating features in the Linux kernel can be exploited to achieve syscall redirection in an inedited way, implying new possibilities for rootkit design (namely kspace-uspace hybrid hooking).